JustinSoflin/IT-Support-Recon-Simulation/README.md

 ### Flag 8 – Runtime Application Inventory

 **Objective** <br>
-Identify activity that enumerates running processes or services on the host.
+- Identify activity that enumerates running processes or services on the host.
+- Events that capture broad process/process-list snapshots or queries of running services.
+- A process inventory shows what’s present and what to avoid or target for collection.

 Query:
 ```kql